There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 3. Reduce Existing Debts Where Possible – Lowering your credit utilisation ratio (the amount of credit you use compared to your total limit) can boost your score.

-4. Register on the Electoral Roll – Being on the electoral register helps lenders verify your identity, which can marginally improve your creditworthiness.
+4. Register on the Electoral Roll – Being on the electoral register helps finance partners verify your identity, which can marginally improve your creditworthiness.

 Improving your score won’t happen overnight, but consistent effort can pay off in the form of lower interest rates or better loan terms down the line.